MC3D/docker-kubernetes-course-notes/1-introduction.md

 Here are some key reasons why Docker is widely used in software development and deployment:

-Docker is an open-source platform that allows you to automate the deployment, packaging, and running of applications using containerization.
-Containers are lightweight, isolated, and portable environments that encapsulate an application and its dependencies, enabling consistent and efficient deployment across different systems.

-Here are some key reasons why Docker is widely used in software development and deployment:

 1. **Consistency**: Docker provides a consistent runtime environment for applications, regardless of the underlying system or infrastructure.
 Containers bundle the application and its dependencies, ensuring that it runs consistently across development, testing, and production environments.
 2. **Portability**: With Docker, you can package an application along with its dependencies into a single container image.
 These images can be easily shared and deployed on any system that has Docker installed, making it easier to move applications across different environments and cloud platforms.
 3. **Efficiency**: Docker leverages containerization to minimize resource usage and improve efficiency.
 Containers share the host system's operating system kernel, making them lightweight and faster to start compared to traditional virtual machines.
 This allows for more efficient resource utilization and enables running multiple containers on a single host.